 - a weakened immune system, asthma, or emphysema

-- a recent head injury, and you are now having bloody nasal discharge or a constant flow of clear discharge
+You should also see a doctor right away if you’ve had a recent head injury and are now having bloody nasal discharge or a constant flow of clear discharge.

-Nasal congestion rarely causes major health problems.
+Nasal congestion rarely causes major health problems and is most often caused by the common cold or a sinus infection.
 Symptoms usually improve right away with proper treatment.

 If you experience chronic congestion, speak to a doctor to investigate the underlying problem and determine the best course of treatment.